k31001/hello-world/README.md

 - Investing in semiconductors means joining the future of technology."

 ### Script:
-"Semiconductor investing offers big opportunities as the market is expected to reach $1 trillion by 2030.
+"Semiconductor investing offers significant opportunities, with the market projected to reach approximitely $1 trillion by 2030.

-And we need to understand supply chain and rememeber key players for each types of company.
+And we need to understand supply chain and we have to remind key players for each types of company.

-Long-term investment can yield profit despite the ups and downs in stock market.
+Long-term investment can also make profits in a fluctuating stock market.

-And please keep researching to stay updated on industry trends.
+And please continue researching to stay updated on industry trends.

 Finally, please remember, investing in semiconductors is not just about making money—it’s about being part of technological revolution."